Breadcrumb

 Palin Narsian receives ICRU fellowship, 2023

 Palin is an undergraduate research assistant in the lab who was awarded an Iowa Center for Research by Undergraduates (ICRU) fellowship.
-He will be examining the islet β-cell adaptative response to chronic hyperglycemia.
+He will be examining the islet β-cell adaptive response to chronic hyperglycemia.

 Congratulations Palin!